kroll-j/graphcore/spec.rst

 parameters.
 If the command ends with a colon (:), it is followed by a data set, terminated by an empty line.

-**FIXME** Note that if a command indicates that it is followed by a dataset, that dataset must always be read completely from the input pipe, even if the command is illegal or the dataset is invalid.
+Note that if a command indicates that it is followed by a dataset, that dataset must always be read completely from the input pipe, even if the command is illegal or the dataset is invalid.

 Commands are idempotent, executing the same command several times in a row has the same effect as executing it only once.
-Not state (except for the graph itself) is maintened between executing commands.
+No state (except for the graph itself) is maintened between executing commands.

-Commands that take a data-set as input may also load the data-set from a file To achieve this, the command is not terminated by a colon and followed by a data set, but it is instead followed in the same line by a smaller-than sign (“<”) and the data file's name.
+Commands that take a data-set as input may also load the data-set from a file.
+To achieve this, the command is not terminated by a colon and followed by a data set, but it is instead followed in the same line by a smaller-than sign (“<”) and the data file's name.
 This is analogous to the pipe-syntax used by Unix shells.
 Trying to load data from a non-existing or malformed file results in an error or failure  (see below).
-The data in the file must followed the syntax for data-sets (see blow).
+The data in the file must follow the syntax for data-sets (see blow).

-**FIXME** Note that if the command returns an empty result or a NONE-result (see below), and the result is redirected to a file, an empty file shall be written.
+Note that if the command returns an empty result or a NONE-result (see below), and the result is redirected to a file, an empty file shall be written.

-Commands can also redirect thir result into a file.
+Commands can also redirect their result into a file.
 To achieve this, the command is followed by a larger-than sign (“>”) and target file's name, in the same line.
 This is analogous to the pipe-syntax used by Unix shells.
 Trying to redirect the output of a command that does not generate a result set results in a failure of the command.
 Failure to actually write the data to the file results in error or failure (see below).
-The data written to the file followes the syntax for data-sets (see blow).
+The data written to the file follows the syntax for data-sets (see blow).

 Commands can be composited from multiple commands using **operators** to join them